tomduck/pandoc-eqnos/README.md

-New: AMS-style equations references can be enabled by setting `eqnos-eqref: On` in the metadata block.
+New: AMS-style equation references (bracketed references) can be enabled by setting `eqnos-eqref: On` in the metadata block.

 pandoc-eqnos 1.1.0